 This is the biggest single investment the state government has ever made in managing the health of Western Australia’s regional estuaries.
 This funding will be supported by contributions and in-kind support from regional catchment groups, local governments and industry partners.

-Led by the Department of Water and Environmental Regulation, the Initiative will fund a range of on-ground works, including soil and water testing, farm effluent management upgrades, fencing, revegetation and drainage, as well as new science and modelling, regional capacity, employment and training.
+Led by the Department of Water and Environmental Regulation, the Initiative funds a range of on-ground works, including soil and water testing, farm effluent management upgrades, fencing, revegetation and drainage, as well as new science and modelling, regional capacity, employment and training.

 Our estuaries are under stress from a combination of:

 The Regional Estuaries Initiative drives action in catchments to improve water quality and restore the environmental balance of estuaries.
 The five strategies of the Regional Estuaries Initiative provide on-ground works and creates the science needed for informed decision-making.

 The program is supported by co-investments from regional catchment groups, local governments and industry partners.
 An additional $15 million (including $7.15 million) is dedicated to the Vasse Geographe Strategy.

 The Regional Estuaries Initiative coordinates and implements common actions across the at-risk estuaries, building regional capability, promoting whole-of-industry engagement, and strengthening cooperative networks to share resources and knowledge.